geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 The approximation is very commonly used in least squares fitting and we will also employ it in this article.
-With those bits of housekeeping out of the way, let's now jump into the Bayesian perspective.
+With those bits of housekeeping out of the way, let's now dive into the Bayesian perspective.

 # 2. Bayesian Perspective on Least Squares